Servideska/HPC/doc.zih.tu-dresden.de/docs/application/project_request_form_jards.md

         Keep in mind that the principal investigator (PI) has to be:

         * institute director
-        * chair holder
+        * Professors
         * research group leader

         ![Principal Investigator (PI)][22]

-        If you have not yet submitted an application to us, you will be asked to provide your information.
+        If you have not yet submitted an application to us, you will be asked to provide your personal information.

         ![Principal Investigator (PI)][23]
         ![Principal Investigator (PI)][24]

     ??? abstract "Resources"
         Choose the needed resources.
 Typically, you can choose between GPU and CPU.
+If you are unsure about some of the detail questions here and below, please provide a rough estimate or your best guess instead of specifiying 0 or no data.

         !!! info
             You can only choose after you have specified a project type.